opstrace/opstrace/docs/guides/contributor/workflows.md

 # Developer workflows

-## Create a cluster from latest `main`
+## Create an instance from latest `main`

 Our Continuous Integration (CI) setup performs periodic builds from the `main` branch.
 When a build passed all tests then its corresponding artifacts are exposed as "latest from main".

-Here is how to launch an Opstrace cluster based on such cutting edge build artifacts.
+Here is how to launch an Opstrace instance based on such cutting edge build artifacts.
 First, download and extract the CLI:

 <!--tabs-->